 I’ve been to many botanical gardens but Terra Nostra Park is one of the most exquisite collections of plants from all over the world I have seen.
 I’m not a doctor, but I’m pretty sure a stroll here has anti-anxiety and relaxing properties.
 They even got different recommended itineraries for each time of the year.

 Apart from glorious Jurassic ferns, lush plants, and majestic trees, there are also several outdoor small thermal pools of iron-enriched orange water to take a dip.
-However, if you prefer a less exclusive version of a human soup in Furnas, see Poça Dona Beija (next section).
+For a similar but more crowded experience, head to Poça Dona Beija.

 Poça de Dona Beija

 This is an alternative to Terra Nostra Park.
 The set of 5 pools in Poça da Dona Beija is scattered alongside a small creek, next to some plantations and gardens, and quite literally in the backyard of some houses.
 For years these were the public hot springs of the island.

 As for the rest, same orange-y water, same medicinal properties, same temperature, just in a different setting.
 Pick one, can’t see a reason to do both if you’re coming for just a day.

 Both receive a fair amount of visitors all year round, but if you’re especially sensitive about sharing the same water with strangers, Poça da Dona Beija is likely to get more crowded than Terra Nostra.
 Last time I was there, very loud schoolkids on a field trip were there… 🤦